New Job Mortgage | Can you get a mortgage in a new job? Yes

 What documents are needed for a new job mortgage?

 Most lenders want to see payslips to prove your income.
-However for a new job you won’t have these.
+However, for a new job you won’t have these yet.

-Typically you’ll need to provide your new job contract which is signed, shows it’s a permanent role, has a start date in the next 3, and the salary you’ll be on.
+Typically, you’ll need to provide your new job contract, which is signed, shows it’s a permanent role, has a start date in the next 3 months, and the salary you’ll be on.

 You may also be asked for an offer letter or some form of communication from the employer to confirm that you accepted the offer.

-The lender may also want copies for your bank statements to check your expenditure.
+The lender may also want copies of your bank statements to check your expenditure.

 Can a pay rise be used for a new mortgage?